eclipse-embed-cdt/eclipse-plugins/README-MAINTAINER.md

 Start a Debug/Run session and try the result in a child Eclipse.

-## How to make the pre-release
+## How to make a release candidate

 ### Push to GitHub

 Be sure the repo is clean and push the `develop` branch to GitHub.

-This will also trigger a CI job that will run a maven build.
+This will also trigger a GitHub Actions CI job that will run a maven build.

 ### Trigger the Jenkins development build